TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

-The Policy framework provides a simple and convenient way to control the behavior of the library, making it possible for the library to be used in a very flexible fashion while leveraging the common code required to parse, represent, and generate message-like objects.
+The Policy framework provides a simple and convenient way to control the behavior of the library, making it possible for the library to be used in a very flexible fashion wakati leveraging the common code required to parse, represent, and generate message-like objects.
 For example, in addition to the default :rfc:`5322` email message policy, we also have a policy that manages HTTP headers in a fashion compliant with :rfc:`2616`.
 Individual policy